visstat() is a wrapper around visstat_core

 assumption diagnostics.

-For best visualization, ensure the RStudio Plots pane is adequately
+For best visualization, ensure that the RStudio Plots pane is adequately

 sized.
 If you get "figure margins too large" errors, try expanding the Plots